anttikekki/civicrm-paytrail-payment-processor/README.md

 #### Installation

-1. Create `com.github.anttikekki.payment.paytrail` folder to CiviCRM `extension` directory and copy files into it.
+1. Create `com.github.anttikekki.payment.paytrail` folder to CiviCRM `extension` directory and copy all files into it.
 Extension directory has to be configured in _Administer -> System Settings -> Directories -> Extensions Directory_.
+Defailt is `[DRUPAL_DIRECTORY]/sites/all/modules/civicrm/ext`.

-2. Copy `PaytrailIPN.php`, `PaytrailNotify.php` and `Paytrail_Module_Rest.php` to CiviCRM `extern` directory.
-Extern directory is in `[JOOMLA_DIRECTORY]/administrator/components/com_civicrm/civicrm/extern` in Joomla and `[DRUPAL_DIRECTORY]/sites/all/modules/civicrm/extern` in Drupal.
-There must also be copy of `Paytrail_Module_Rest.php` in `com.github.anttikekki.payment.paytrail` (yep, same file in two places).
+2. Copy `extern/PaytrailNotify.php` to CiviCRM `extern` directory.
+Extern directory is `[DRUPAL_DIRECTORY]/sites/all/modules/civicrm/extern` in Drupal.

 3. Configure payment processor CiviCRM common settings in _Administer->System Settings->Payment processors_.
 You need to insert `Merchant id` and `Merchant secret` information that Paytrail has provided.
 URL field can be left blank.
 To test payment processor you can use test id from [Paytrail docs](http://docs.paytrail.com/en/ch03.html).

-4. Configure Paytrail spesific settings in _Administer->Paytrail->Settings_
+4. Configure Paytrail spesific settings in _Administer -> System Settings -> Paytrail Settings_

 #### Licence

 GNU Affero General Public License

-#### Embedded payment buttons

-Embedded payment buttons require product price and unique invoice id (in S1 mode.
-A lot more info is required in E1 mode).
-This means that embedded buttons can not be shown in main Contribution or Event page.
-Buttons are embedded to confirmation page because of this limitation.
-Confirmation page has to be enabled in Contribution page settings.
-All other content in confirmation page is removed.

-Embedded buttons are enabled by default.
-Full page redirect to Paytrail payment selection page can be activated in configuration.

 #### Configuration

-Payment processor can be configured and customized by adding rows to `civicrm_paytrail_payment_processor_config` table in settings page at _Administer->Paytrail->Settings_.
+Payment processor can be configured and customized by adding rows to `civicrm_paytrail_payment_processor_config` table in settings page at _Administer -> System Settings -> Paytrail Settings_.
 Payment processor default configurations are visible in settings page.

-Configuration allows to customize data sent to Paytrail in [E1](http://docs.paytrail.com/en/ch05s02.html#idp140474540882720) API mode.
+Configuration allows to customize data sent to Paytrail in [E1](https://docs.paytrail.com/en/index-all-old.html) API mode.
 Default values for all payments are handy if all required values are not in Contribution page form or Event page form.

 Configurations have priority: